Travel to Malta in November

 History of Malta

-Fans of strategic alliances the Maltese enlisted the aid of their occupier’s worst enemy only to rebel against their rescuers at a later point in time.
+Fans of strategic alliances, the Maltese enlisted the aid of their occupier’s worst enemy only to rebel against their rescuers later.

 This fate befell the Romans, the Spanish, the Italians, and the French.
-After a period as a British colony from 1813-1964, Malta became an independent state.
+After a period as a British colony from 1813 to 1964, Malta became an independent state.

-In 1974 it became a republic and has been a member of the EU since 2004 and was a 2018 European cultural capital city.
+In 1974, it became a republic.
+It has been a member of the EU since 2004 and was a European cultural capital city in 2018.

 The fortified city of Valletta, Malta

 The entire city of Valletta is a Unesco World Heritage Site, a topic Julia mentioned is controversial in Malta.
-On one hand, the Unesco stamp of approval provides exposure, yet on the other hand, the Maltese would like more autonomy.
+On one hand, the Unesco stamp of approval provides exposure, while the Maltese would like more autonomy.

-As an example, Julia mentioned development plans for the Royal Opera House which would not go ahead as they had not been approved by Unesco.
+As an example, Julia mentioned development plans for the Royal Opera House, which would not proceed because they had not been approved by Unesco.

 Barrakka Garden

-The walking tour continued via several historical buildings to the Upper Barrakka Garden where you witness the ceremonial firing of the canons.
-A twice-daily occurrence at noon and 4 pm.
+The walking tour continued via several historical buildings to the Upper Barrakka Garden, where you witness the ceremonial firing of the canons, which occurs twice daily at noon and 4 pm.

 Views of Valletta from the street as you approach the Upper Barrakka Garden

-We loved the pea version and at €0.50 and up you can sample quite a few traditional or nontraditional ones offered all over Malta.
+We loved the pea version.
+At €0.50 and up, you can sample several traditional or nontraditional ones offered all over Malta.
 These are a must-try.

 Day 2